rolemadelen/euisblue.github.io/_posts/en/2021-06-20-basic-auth.md

 japanese: false
 permalink: /en/basic-auth/
 tags:
-- Basic Auth
+- basic auth
-- Nginx
+- nginx
-- Apache
+- apache
 ---

 > I'm running my web under Nginx, so take it as grain of salt about my findings for adding basic auth to your page running under the Apache server.